eclab/edisyn/README.md

 Edisyn makes up to three MIDI device connections.
 The *Receiving Device* is the MIDI device from which we will accept patches.
 This is usually your synthesizer.
 The *Sending Device* is the MIDI device to which we will send patches and parameter changes.
-We'll also need a channel for the Sending Device so we can send test notes.
+We'll also need a *Channel* for the Sending Device so we can send test notes.

 Optionally you can route your controller keyboard through Edisyn to play the sounds directly if you wish.
-To do this, the *Keyboard Device* is the MIDI Device of your controller keyboard.
-You'll also specify an incoming keyboard channel of course.
+To do this, the *Controller* is the MIDI Device of your controller keyboard.
+You'll also specify an incoming *Controller Channel* channel of course.
 This can be set to "Any" for any channel (Omni).

+Additionally, if you're sick of using your mouse, you can map *CC MIDI Commands* from your Controller Keyboard to directly manipulate dials and other widgets in Edisyn.
+See "CC Mapping" below.

 ### Sending and Recieving Parameters